Webbanditten/ROOM-O-MATIC/docs/habbo_client/understanding_the_variables_file.md

 ## dynamic.download.samples.template
 Default: `sound/%typeid%.cct`

-The sub directory to sounds from.
+The sub directory to load sounds from.

 Full URL will be a combination of `dynamic.download.url` and `dynamic.download.samples.template`.